 Curriculum

 The focus of the first year is on lectures and coursework with a goal of providing students with a sound knowledge of basic medical science and clinical medicine.
-Students acquire a great wealth of medical knowledge and prepare themselves for their future careers through lectures given by researchers working at the forefront of medicine, and clinicians who interact closely with patients, as well as through actual clinical experience at the university hospital.
+Students acquire a great wealth of medical knowledge and prepare themselves for their future careers through lectures given by researchers working at the forefront of medicine, and clinicians who interact closely with patients.

-Students are also able to freely choose various lecture options, from courses directly connected to medical care at our university hospital, to lectures coordinated with the Graduate School of Pharmaceutical Sciences or with the Graduate School of Business Administration.
+Students take various lectures, from courses directly connected to medical care at our university hospital, to lectures coordinated with the Graduate School of Pharmaceutical Sciences or with the Graduate School of Business Administration.

 While pursuing their coursework, Master’s students also sharpen their research skills by conducting research under the direction of their supervisors.
 Additionally, students can participate in a laboratory exchange research program held in partnership with the Graduate School of Pharmaceutical Sciences.
 In this program, students from each department work side-by-side in Keio’s cutting-edge research facilities in both Graduate Schools.